bluestacks/external-cronet-a16/base/android/jni_generator/README.md

 - The binding generator also looks for `native` JNI method declarations and generates stubs for them.
 This used to be the norm, but is now obsolete.
-- If you have native methods that you don't want stubs generated for, you should add @JniIgnoreNatives to the class.

 #### Testing Mockable Natives